Gutter replacement costs an average of $1,171

 Labor, gutter type, protective add-ons, removal, and other factors can influence final costs.

-The size of your home and roof have the biggest impact on the cost of gutter replacement.
+Square footage offers a quick way to gauge how many linear feet of gutter you’ll need.
 Most local gutter replacement contractors charge by the linear foot for materials and labor.
-Most homeowners pay $5 to $15 per linear foot, but costs range from $4 to $60 per linear foot.
+Most homeowners pay an average of $4 to $40 per linear foot.

 Design elements like dormers and mixed pitches may require higher customization to ensure proper gutter drainage.
 Steeper roof pitches also have more square footage overall than low- or flat-pitched roofs, requiring more linear feet of gutter replacement.

-Gutter replacement costs more than a new installation with equivalent parameters, mainly because of removal costs.
-Contractors typically charge $1 to $2 per linear foot to remove old gutters.
+Replacing gutters costs more than a first-time install because the crew must first remove and dispose of the old system.
+Contractors charge $1 to $2 per linear foot to remove old gutters.
 Some companies include disposal services and costs in their estimate.
 If not, expect to pay between $150 and $350 for junk removal services.

 Most gutter installations use sectional gutters, which cost from $4 to $30 per linear foot.
 Made from pre-cut sections of 5-, 10-, and 15-foot lengths, sectional gutters link up to line your roof’s edge.
 Their easy installation makes them a more affordable option than seamless gutters, but attachment points are more likely to corrode or leak as the gutters age.

-In comparison, seamless gutters are custom-built systems that cost about $8 to $40 per linear foot.
-In addition to enhanced durability and longevity over sectional gutters, homeowners also appreciate the visual appeal of a seamless design with no attachment points.
+In comparison, seamless gutters are custom-built systems.
+In addition to enhanced durability and longevity compared to sectional gutters, homeowners also appreciate the visual appeal of a seamless design with no visible attachment points.

 Accessibility and safety are the main factors in project complexity and, therefore, influence labor rates.
 Multi-level homes or steep roof pitches often pose the greatest accessibility and safety challenges, sometimes requiring extra workers or equipment to complete an installation safely.

-The type of gutter impacts labor and material costs, with less common styles carrying higher customization needs and price tags.
+The type of gutter impacts labor and material costs, with less common styles requiring higher customization and resulting in higher price tags.

-As the most common gutter type over recent decades, K-style gutters cost an average of $8 to $15 per linear foot but can cost up to $38 per linear foot, depending on materials and other factors.
-These gutters feature a flat back that allows for easier installation and resemble a “K” when viewed from the side.
+As the most common gutter type over recent decades, K-style gutters cost an average of $3 to $37 per linear foot.
+K-style gutters mount flush to the fascia for quick installation and look like the letter ‘K’ from the side.

 K-style gutters are available in widths from five to eight inches and can handle large amounts of rain.
 However, they’re sometimes more prone to clogs because their shape allows debris to accumulate quickly and can be challenging to clean.

-On average, half-round gutters range from $9 to $17 per linear foot, but some installations can cost up to $36 per linear foot.
-Also called U-style gutters, this semi-circle design is popular in older homes.
-They take up less space and are easy to clean.
+On average, half-round gutters range from $3 to $34 per linear foot.
+They’re compact, simple to clean, and fit the look of many historic homes.
 With proper gutter protection systems in place, they’re less likely to accumulate debris and clog, but they hold less water and are prone to clogs.
 Historic or character homes often require half-round styles.

-Custom-built or uncommon styles typically carry the highest costs compared to others, about $6 to $40 per linear foot.
+Custom-built or uncommon styles carry the highest costs compared to others, at $6 to $40 per linear foot.
 These styles may include:

 Decorative fascia gutters